james-stevens/handshake-bridge/diffs/README.md

 If you have `debug` messages enabled in your `hsd`, it will report dump progress every `5000` names.

 *Eventually* I intend to create a patch to add `AXFR` support (standard TCP Zone Transfer request).
-Until then this will do.
+Until then, this will do.

-This patch is just a modified version of [Mark Tyneway's](https://github.com/tynes) original [dumpzopne patch](https://github.com/handshake-org/hsd/pull/280)
+This patch is just a modified version of [Mark Tyneway's](https://github.com/tynes) original [dumpzone patch](https://github.com/handshake-org/hsd/pull/280)

 ## `nosign.diff`

 `NS` referral record in a parent zone should **NOT** be signed.
 This is a bug in `hsd`.

-This patch fixes this bug, which also means the `dumpzone` runs about 10x faster.
+This patch fixes this bug and disabled the `RRSIG` record for `NS` referrals.
+This means the `dumpzone` runs about 10x faster.

+This patch is optional.